 Bounce rate and SEO share a complex relationship.
 Google doesn't use bounce rate as a ranking factor.
 But, it can indirectly impact your SEO efforts.

-Also, high bounce rates often correlate with short session durations.
-If users leave quickly, they're not spending time on your site.
-This can negatively impact your "dwell time"—a potential SEO factor.
+Also, high bounce rates often correlate with a short engaged session duration.
+If users leave quickly, they're not spending time on your site, which can negatively impact your "dwell time"—a potential SEO factor.

 Google's algorithm is complex and ever-changing.
 It values quality content and positive user experiences.
-So, a high bounce rate might indicate issues hurting your SEO.
+So, a high bounce rate might indicate issues that could hurt your SEO.

 In conclusion, bounce rate can impact your SEO indirectly.
-By improving it, you can enhance user experience, relevance, and session duration—all factors important to SEO.
+By improving it, you can enhance UX, relevance, and session duration—all important SEO factors.

 Ensure Your Website Is Optimized For All Devices